 Graduate Certificate in School Climate and Social Emotional Learning September 2017

-William James College's Freedman Center for Child and Family Development and the Department of School Psychology will be offering a ‘first of its kind’ nine-month Graduate Certificate in School Climate and Social Emotional Learning.
-This evidence-based, blended program will address multiple dimensions for transforming, creating, and sustaining a positive school culture and climate with a focus on training teams of school staff (teachers, school mental health providers, and administrators) in the core concepts of social emotional learning, systems change, and coaching.
+William James College's Freedman Center for Child and Family Development and the Department of School Psychology offers a nine-month Graduate Certificate in School Climate and Social Emotional Learning.
+This evidence-based, blended program addresses multiple dimensions for transforming, creating, and sustaining a positive school culture and climate with a focus on training teams of school staff (teachers, school mental health providers, and administrators) in the core concepts of social emotional learning, systems change, and coaching.

-Following a systemic approach, there will be a strong focus on working with district teams to conduct needs assessments, learn skills related to integrating social emotional learning into the school culture, identify skills required to support student mental health needs, and become effective leaders and mentors with their peers and within their overall systems.
+Following a systemic approach, there is a strong focus on working with district teams to conduct needs assessments, learn skills related to integrating social emotional learning into the school culture, identify skills required to support student mental health needs, and become effective leaders and mentors with their peers and within their school district.

-With a focus on child and teacher factors, interactional processes, school wide processes and community interactions, the Certificate Program will employ an ecological approach that fosters child emotional and academic learning through a systemic lens.
+With a focus on child and teacher factors, interactional and school wide processes, and community interactions, the Certificate Program employs an ecological approach that fosters child emotional and academic learning through a systemic lens.
 Consistent with all William James College offerings, the program features an experiential learning approach, benefiting participants by integrating didactic teaching with practicum experience within a supportive learning community.

 A focus on the school climate has been a cornerstone of the nation’s movement to incorporate a social emotional learning framework in schools.
 However, implementation efforts to date have had a narrow focus rather than a systemic approach.
 While single program implementation has important merits, we recognize that a shift in mindset that views social emotional learning as a whole systems approach is an important way to bring about true, long-lasting change in schools.